 19. Glasgow School of Art

-Glasgow School of Art (GSA) is UK’s top Art School.
+Glasgow School of Art (GSA) is the UK’s top Art School.
 This iconic building holds the largest research community in Art and Design.
 Archives and Collection Center welcomes tourists all year; however, Entry is restricted to some of the buildings.
 Make sure to see the official website before paying a visit.

 More Places To Visit In Glasgow

-Besides the top attractions, there are numerous places to visit in Glasgow, such as Victoria Park, Queen’s Park, Linn Park, Cathkin Braes country park, Cunningham Park, and Tollcross Park.
+Besides the top attractions, there are numerous places to visit in Glasgow, such as Victoria Park, Queen’s Park, Linn Park, Cathkin Braes Country Park, Cunningham Park, and Tollcross Park.

 - Visit the Glasgow Police Museum, an unusual hidden attraction by volunteer Ex-police Officers.